 Saint Laserian`s Cathedral is considered one of the jewels of late medieval architecture in Ireland.
 The cathedral is housed in a medieval monastery in the picturesque village of Old Leighlin, County Carlow.
 Approximately 12 km south of Carlow town.

-The cathedral is one of Ireland’s most important, yet understated, ecclesiastical sites.
-It is one of the most important religious places in Ireland, it was here a synod was held which set the date of Easter for the entire Irish Christian world.
+What`s more, the Cathedral is one of Ireland’s most important, yet understated, ecclesiastical sites.
+It is one of the most important religious places in Ireland.
+Because it was here a synod was held which set the date of Easter for the entire Irish Christian world.

-One of the Cathedral’s most distinctive visual aspects is the remarkable East Window installed as a monument by the Vigors family.
-The window contains a stained glass window consisting of seventeen different pieces of glass depicting Irish saints, and is one of the best examples of work by Catherine O’Brien [1881-1963], who was an icon in “An Tur Gloine” (The Tower of Glass).
+In addition, one of the Cathedral’s most distinctive visual aspects is the remarkable East Window installed as a monument by the Vigors family.
+The window contains a stained glass window consisting of seventeen different pieces of glass depicting Irish saints and is one of the best examples of work by Catherine O’Brien [1881-1963], who was an icon in “A-Tur Gloine” (The Tower of Glass).

-St Laserians Cathedralis a religious place, underestimated and not fully discovered for all its secrets, which is definitely worth visiting.
-In my opinion it is another of Must visit place in County Carlow.
+Thus, St Laserians Cathedral is a religious place, underestimated and not fully discovered for all its secrets, which is definitely worth visiting.
+In my opinion, it is another of Must visit place in County Carlow.

 Location of Saint Laserian`s Cathedral:

-Below my photos taken in July 2021, at evening.
+Below are photos I took in July 2021, in the evening.